KuraFire/Inclusive/notes.md

   the system cannot assume that the person is experiencing difficulties; they could be idling or focused elsewhere.
   We can determine an average reading and try to weed out values that seem unreasonable (by setting a certain acceptable threshold?)
     * Try to detect focus and blur, but this result cannot be relied upon.
+    * ↳ This system should be able to identify spikes reliably and level them off to create more useful averages.

 The Ambiguous metrics can be used to reinforce either a positive or negative tilting.